District Judge Ellen L. Hollander

 Judge Hollander is a member of numerous bar associations and professional organizations, and is a Fellow of the American Bar Foundation, the Maryland Bar Foundation, and the Baltimore City Bar Foundation.
 She became an ASTAR Science and Technology Fellow in 2005 (Advanced Scientific and Technological Adjudicative Resources Judge).
 From 2008 until her appointment to the federal bench in December 2010, Judge Hollander was a Member of The Maryland Court of Appeals Standing Committee on Rules of Practice and Procedure, chairing the Appellate Rules Subcommittee.
 She is a past president of Wranglers Law Club, a member of Lawyers Round Table and the Rule Day Club, and a past member of the U.S. Magistrate Merit Selection Panel for the District of Maryland.

 Judge Hollander has lectured at continuing legal and judicial education programs.
 She has also been active in service to the community.
-Since 1996, Judge Hollander has served as a Trustee of Goucher College.
+From 1996 to 2013, Judge Hollander served as a Trustee of Goucher College.
 She has also been a member of several other boards, including the Library Company of the Baltimore Bar; the Roland Park Baseball Leagues; and Advocates for Children and Youth, Inc. Judge Hollander is the recipient of numerous awards, including the Rita Davidson Award from the Women’s Bar Association and the Dorothy Beatty Memorial Award from the Women’s Law Center.